-Use and Documentation
+Use and Documentation:

-A. Officers may use only department-issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department.

-B. Officers who have been issued BWCs shall operate and use them consistent with this policy.
+- A. Officers may use only department-issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department. - B. Officers who have been issued BWCs shall operate and use them consistent with this policy.
 Officers shall conduct a function test of their issued BWCs at the beginning of each shift to make sure the devices are operating properly.
 Officers noting a malfunction during testing or at any other time shall promptly report the malfunction to the officer's supervisor and shall document the report in writing.
-Supervisors shall take prompt action to address malfunctions and document the steps taken in writing.

-C. Officers should wear their issued BWCs at the location on their body and in the manner specified in training.

-D. Officers must document BWC use and non-use as follows:
+Supervisors shall take prompt action to address malfunctions and document the steps taken in writing. - C. Officers should wear their issued BWCs at the location on their body and in the manner specified in training. - D. Officers must document BWC use and non-use as follows:

-1. Whenever an officer makes a recording, the existence of the recording shall be documented in an incident report or [CAD record/other documentation of the event].

-2. Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report or [CAD record/other documentation of the event].
-Supervisors shall review these reports and initiate any corrective action deemed necessary.

-E. The department will maintain the following records and documents relating to BWC use, which are classified as public data:

-1. The total number of BWCs owned or maintained by the agency;

-2. A daily record of the total number of BWCs actually deployed and used by officers and, if applicable, the precincts in which they were used;

-3. The total amount of recorded BWC data collected and maintained; and

-4. This policy, together with the Records Retention Schedule.
+- Whenever an officer makes a recording, the existence of the recording shall be documented in the WatchGuard Evidence Library, and any resulting incident report. - 2.
+Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in the WatchGuard Evidence Library, and any resulting incident report.
+Supervisors shall review the evidence library / reports and initiate any corrective action deemed necessary. - E. The department will maintain the following records and documents relating to BWC use, which are classified as public data: - 1.
+The total number of BWCs owned or maintained by the agency; - 2.
+A daily record of the total number of BWCs actually deployed and used by officers and, if applicable, the precincts in which they were used; - 3.
+The total amount of recorded BWC data collected and maintained; and - 4.
+This policy, together with the Records Retention Schedule.